kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 - Starts in non-interactive CI-friendly mode (no port prompts, no browser launch)
 - Uses HOST=0.0.0.0 and PORT=3000 by default (configurable via env)
 - Gracefully handles SIGTERM/SIGINT/SIGHUP and normalizes exit codes 130/137/143 and signal exits to 0 for CI when shutdown is intentional or forced
-- Recognizes SIGKILL/OOM (137) and normalizes during dev-server shutdown paths to avoid false CI failures
+- Recognizes SIGKILL/OOM (137), SIGTERM (143), and SIGINT (130) during dev-server shutdown paths and normalizes these to exit code 0 to avoid false CI failures.
+Real build errors still exit non-zero.
 - Avoids process-group re-kills; only signals the CRA child and exits cleanly
 - Optional: set `HEALTHCHECK_PORT` to expose a simple JSON readiness endpoint (returns {status:"ok"})
 - Note: If the orchestrator sends Ctrl+C (SIGINT) or uses a kill command to stop the server, the wrapper converts this to exit code 0.
 This is expected and not a build failure.